EverythingMe/kickass-redis/readme.md

 This project aims to create a repository of useful python libraries built on top of redis (and using each other), to automate data modeling with Redis.

+##For discussion, help and contributing code - join the google group at https://groups.google.com/forum/#!forum/kickass-redis

 Redis is relatively low level, and while it is simple to start using, getting a good knowledge of how to model problems with it in an efficient way can be tricky.
 So I've created this project to wrap common use cases, into a loose framework of redis based solutions for real world problems.